 In today’s digital crazy world, it seems as if the online world is affecting almost everything we do — including our getaways.
 Today, a growing number of people are ditching high-street travel agents and choosing to book their holidays on digital platforms instead.
 Has the death of the travel agents arrived?

-Around three-quarters of UK consumers now book their holidays over the internet, according to a holiday habits report by the Association of British Travel Agents (ABTA) — but why is the trend shifting online?
+It’s been said now that around three-quarters of UK consumers now book their holidays over the internet, according to a holiday habits report by the Association of British Travel Agents (ABTA) — but why is the trend shifting online?

 Getaways of the past